 - This variation whose name means "table shit" is also known as Espanjalainen paskahousu (Spanish Shitpants).
 There are two or three players.
 In addition to a five-card hand, each player is dealt four cards face down and four cards face up on the table.
 The face-up cards are played after the stock and the cards in your hand have exhausted.
 After that the face down cards are played, but you are not allowed to look at a face down card before you try to play it.
 If is not playable you pick up the card and the play pile and this becomes your hand, which you must get rid of before you can continue playing from the table.
 There are variations of Pöytäpaska that are almost identical to Shithead: some play that an ace does not clear the play pile, that a ten can be played on anything, that aces and picture cards can be played on the top of all smaller or equal cards, and that anything can be played on a two.
 Some deal only three cards to each player and three face down and three face up table cards.

 - Ruotsalainen paskahousu

 - In this variant ("Swedish Shitpant") all the cards are dealt, and there is no stock.

 Other Paskahousu web pages

 The wikipedia page on Paskahousu has rules for Paskahousu and several variants.

-The Paskahousu page on Cristian Seres' Korttipelit site has rules for paskahousu and its variants in Finnish.
+The Paskahousu page (formerly on Cristian Seres' Korttipelit site but now hosted by Suomi Casino) has rules for paskahousu and its variants in Finnish.